Exploring Catholicism

 What would it mean to become Catholic?
 How do I learn more?

-OCIA is open to those who have never been baptized, those baptized in another Christian tradition, and Catholics seeking deeper formation or preparation to receive Sacraments such as Adult Confirmation.
-Through ongoing formation and community support, participants grow in their knowledge of Jesus Christ and the life of the Church.
+For those interested in exploring more deeply what it would mean to become a Catholic Christian, the Church provides a process called the Order of Christian Initiation of Adults or OCIA.
+The OCIA is open to those who have never been baptized, those baptized in another Christian tradition, and Catholics seeking deeper formation or preparation to receive Sacraments such as Adult Confirmation.
+Through ongoing formation and community support, participants grow in their knowledge of Jesus Christ and the Faith and Life of the Church, Christ’s Mystical Body.
+See more details below.

 Liturgical